fszymaniak/MangopayQaApiChallenge/README.md

 ### Overriding secrets using secrets.json
 #### Visual Studio
-Click right on the MangopayQaApiChallenge.Tests.Api project then search for "Manage User Secrets" then secrets.json should open.
+Click right on the MangopayQaApiChallenge.Tests.Api project then searches for "Manage User Secrets" then secrets.json should open.

 #### Rider
 Click right on the MangopayQaApiChallenge.Tests.Api project then Tools then ".NET User Secrets"

 #### Secrets.json setup
-Secrets.json file has been created in your local folder outside the repository.
+The Secrets.json file has been created in your local folder outside the repository. <br>
-In order to setup it properly you have to get full path of the file and retrive from it parent folder name which is in GUID format e.g. 54cb8fce-d12f-4191-a3c6-b150c45ebf9f
+To set it up properly you have to get the full path of the file and retrieve it from its parent folder <br>
+name which is in GUID format e.g. 54cb8fce-d12f-4191-a3c6-b150c45ebf9f

-When you have this GUID foler name you have to update it in the [MangopayQaApiChallenge.Tests.Api.csproj](https://github.com/fszymaniak/MangopayQaApiChallenge/blob/main/tests/MangopayQaApiChallenge.Tests.Api/MangopayQaApiChallenge.Tests.Api.csproj) line: `<UserSecretsId>GUID_TO_UPDATE</UserSecretsId>`
+When you have this GUID folder name you have to update it in the [MangopayQaApiChallenge.Tests.Api.csproj](https://github.com/fszymaniak/MangopayQaApiChallenge/blob/main/tests/MangopayQaApiChallenge.Tests.Api/MangopayQaApiChallenge.Tests.Api.csproj) line: `<UserSecretsId>GUID_TO_UPDATE</UserSecretsId>`

 After that please copy appsettings.json into secrets.json and update the values to the valid ones.